MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Known issue

 Microsoft Edge on 32-bit (x86) Windows 10 Version 1809 may experience startup issues with the upcoming July Non-Security Windows Updates (KB5015880 - 17763.3224).
-This is fixed with the latest Microsoft Edge Stable channel version, 103.0.1264.60.
+This is fixed with the latest Microsoft Edge Stable channel release, version 103.0.1264.60.
 Enterprise users encountering this issue on Microsoft Edge Extended Stable channel version 102 need to disable the  [NewSmartScreenLibraryEnabled](/deployedge/microsoft-edge-policies#newsmartscreenlibraryenabled) policy.

 ## Version 103.0.1264.49: July 6